 After my injury last summer I was really looking forward to being able to get back on my mountain bike and do what I enjoy

 The winter was long and lead to a lot of pent up excitement and frustration.
-The first few times out on my bike came with mixed feelings; I was having fun being able to ride the same trails I usually would but I was held back quite a bit.
-My injury still hadn’t fully healed, my muscle was quite a bit weaker on my bad leg than on my good leg which was preventing me from being able to pedal hard and corner well in one direction.
+The first few times out on my bike came with mixed feelings; I was having fun being able to ride the same trails I usually would but I was held back quite a bit; my injury still hadn’t fully healed, my muscle was quite a bit weaker on my bad leg than on my good leg which prevented me from being able to pedal hard and corner well in one direction.
 I realized that I was foolish for thinking that on my first ride back I would be back to where I left off.
-After a few weeks I was able to adjust my expectations and my riding, to work around my injured leg.
-I was eager to go back to the forest where I injured myself as it is one of the most beautiful and best looking places to ride in the area (IMHO).
+After a few weeks I was able to adjust my expectations and my riding to work around my injured leg and I was eager to go back to the forest where I injured myself as it is one of the most beautiful and best looking places to ride in the area (IMHO).
 I wanted to do the jump that I crashed on and it wasn’t out of needing to overcome it as an obstacle or to conquer fear, although I was nervous- I wanted to do it because it’s damn FUN!
 Is that so wrong?!

 I finished the day 6/16 starters in my category which I was more then happy with.

 The week after Camp Fortune was the next round of racing at Blue Mountain.
 This round was going to be a bit different from the previous weekend as the trails at Blue Mountain are tame in comparison to what we were riding the week before.
 There was also a lot more people showing up this weekend so we were all keen to compete a bit more then the previous race.
 For this race we were camping at Craigleith Campgrounds.
-Our campsite was booked late so we had a rocky ground and me being a genius, I forgot to bring a sleeping pad so by the second night I moved to sleeping in the car.
-On our second day of practice the temperatures was turned up into the 30’s and the crowds of fellow racers had descended on the hill; this meant longer lift lines waiting in the sun.
+Our campsite was booked late so we had a rocky ground and me being a genius, I forgot to bring a sleeping pad so by the second night I moved to sleeping in the car haha.
+On our second day of practice the temperatures were turned up into the 30’s and the crowds of fellow racers had descended on the hill; this meant longer lift lines waiting in the sun.
 Nonetheless it was still a good day of riding and we were all feeling good about the race on Sunday.
 On the first stage I was pushing hard and had a few close calls so my strategy quickly changed from ‘go for it’ to ‘reel it in a bit’.
 It ended up being another clean race (no crashes) over the six stages.
 This time I finished 7/26 in my category.
 I was a little upset because it was this was my last race for a long stretch and I wanted to get a podium this year but maybe that was asking a bit much… but overall I was satisfied with the result.

 The three months between the Blue Mountain race and the next race (in October!) were very fun but also left a big gap in between the two.
 The back to back racing weekends were such a great experience and I just wanted more.
 I was still getting out on my bike about 2 times a week but I craved the race environment.